TeamLab Borderless in Photos

 Conclusion

 Unfortunately, teamLab Borderless is now closed.
 But it will reopen at a future date somewhere in Tokyo.
 That is something to look forward to.
-Anyway, I’m keeping these photos here to show people what this venue was once like.
+Anyway, this article will remain to show what this venue was once like.